DjangoCRM/info/docs/features/crm-app-features.md

 ---

-By consolidating inquiries, customer data, and deal pipelines in one application, the CRM app empowers teams to manage their sales lifecycle with greater visibility and control—backed by in-depth analytics and customizable workflows.
+By consolidating inquiries, customer data, and deal pipelines in one application, the CRM app software empowers teams to manage their sales lifecycle with greater visibility and control—backed by in-depth analytics and customizable workflows.